The culminating research experience for our majors is Senior Seminar, English 399b.

 For their senior projects, students work closely with a faculty consultant over the course of the year in the research and writing of a 25-30 page essay; recent projects have ranged from "Reading the Construction and Performance of Gender Theory in Margaret Fuller's Woman in the Nineteenth Century" to "Charles Mee's redefinition of Authorship in Big Love" to "The Poetics of Cultural Unity in Chaucer's Canterbury Tales" to "Unearthing Memories in the Landscape: Seeing, Dreaming and Digging in William Least Heat-Moon's PrairyErth."
 Students regularly submit their senior projects as the writing sample for graduate school applications and several have successfully revised their theses for submission to peer-reviewed journals.

-It is already time to settle on a topic for your Senior Essay.
+It is now time to settle on a topic for your Senior Essay.
 It is time as well to determine who will act as your faculty consultant for this project.
-Some of you attended the workshop about preparing to start on your senior thesis conducted last semester by the Writing Center.
-To continue that conversation, we will hold a meeting for seniors on September 18th at 4:15 P.M. in the Meditation Room where you can exchange tips, clarify doubts, meet faculty consultants, and generally get revved up for senior conference.
-Below you will find a list of faculty consultants , with a general indication of the fields in which we specialize.
+Most of you attended the workshop about preparing to start on your senior thesis conducted last semester by the Writing Center.
+To continue that conversation, we will hold a meeting for seniors on September 17th at 4:15 P.M. in the Meditation Room where you can exchange tips, clarify doubts, meet faculty consultants, and generally get revved up for senior conference.
+Review the list of faculty consultants (pdf), with a general indication of the fields in which we specialize.
 In the next few weeks, please talk to any or all of us about your topic for Senior Essay.
 Do not hesitate to gather ideas from those whose fields seem outside your chosen topic.
-After you have consulted with all your faculty choices please fill in the form (emailed to you) expressing your area of interest and your first, second, and third choice of faculty consultant.
-Return the completed form to me no later than September 26th.
+After you have consulted with all your faculty choices please fill in the attached form expressing your area of interest and your first, second, and third choice of faculty consultant.
+Return the completed form to me no later than September 25th.
 Please do not e-mail your response.
-Place your completed form in the specially marked "Prof. McInerney" box in Woodside 100 (ie. Carole Henry's office).
+Place your completed form in the specially marked “Prof. Stadler“ box in Woodside 100 (i.e. Carol Henry’s office).

 The department tries to be flexible in the range of topics undertaken.
 You should begin by thinking through your own interests and desires; then, in consultation with the professors with whom you discuss your interests, you can identify productive lines of inquiry.
 Try to be creative and flexible yourself: remember to consider topics and authors from earlier centuries.
 Please note that your primary text may not be a text in translation.
 You may do a “creative writing” project only if you already have been admitted to and will be completing the creative writing concentration.